Writing My Congressman: Help From the Late Senator William Proxmire

 The Power of Political Connections

-The late Wisconsin Senator William "Bill" Proxmire was very instrumental in giving my wife and I assistance in the late 70s.
+The late Wisconsin Senator William "Bill" Proxmire was very instrumental in giving assistance to my wife and me in the late 70s.
 This happened on two occasions when I was first living in Taiwan, and then shortly after I had moved back to the United States.
 My mother first suggested and urged me to write to our congressman when my first wife was experiencing an immigration problem.
 Little did I realize at that time the power of political connections.
 After a brief biographical sketch of William Proxmire, this article recalls the great help provided by Senator Proxmire, and also the assistance of other congressmen to my acquaintances.